dani9875/door_alarm_system/README.md

 $$
 \text{Battery Life (hours)} = \frac{2000}{0.276} \approx 7246 \, \text{hours}
 $$
 Convert this to days:
 $$
 \text{Battery Life (days)} = \frac{7246}{24} \approx 302 \, \text{days}
 $$

+**Calculation here is not final since batteries are not drained to 0** LDO shall be fed at least from 4V.

-## Limitations/what could be imporved
+## Limitations/what could be improved
 - HW routing is not ideal
-- Local wifi credentials and static IP must be compiled into the project and must be set from source code
+- Local wifi credentials and static IP as well as INFLUX_DB credentials must be compiled into the project and must be set from source code
 - Consumptions increase when the door is open (around 400-500 uA)
 - HW and FW project is tightly-coupled making versioning obscure
-- Voltage divider resistor mixed up
+- Voltage divider resistors are mixed up
+- Creation of a elegant enclosure is lacked